TamasPalfi/User-stories/README.md

    - Node.js backend uses database interface to update post table with new post
    - Node.js backend uses database interface to update photo table with new photo
    - Node.js backend uses database interface to update filtered photo table with new photo

-### 15. Member Logs in to *Members Only*

-Johnson wants to login in to *Members Only* and check his feed.
-To do this, Johnson will navigate to the *Members Only* homepage, which includes a login for existing users form.
-Johnson will enter his email address and password associated with his *Members Only* account.
-Johnson will then select LOGIN at the bottom of the form.
-If his email and password are correct, he will then be redirected to his *Members Only* feed.
-- Non-functional Aspects:
-   - Web Server receives form submission
-   - Node.js backend receives login request and validates credentials

 ### 16. Member Forgets Password or Inputs Invalid Password